gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 ## Conclusion

-The final speed-up when running all tests is x2.2 .
+The final speed-up when running all tests is 2.2x .
 I think it's pretty good, given that there is no cost (we simply do less work) and the diff is relatively short.
 It took quite a bit of experimentation and research, and there are still a few things we could optimize, but I'm happy with the approach, it has been rock solid for a few months already, and I will definitely use it in future projects.

-[^1]: We could add `TestMain` everywhere but that would be a lot of work and still, when dealing with multiple Go packages using `go test ./...`, each package executes its tests concurrently, there is no clear way (that I know of) to tell Go: run this setup code before *all* tests in the monorepo.
+[^1]: We could add `TestMain` everywhere but that would be a lot of work and still, when dealing with multiple Go packages using `go test ./...`, each package executes its tests concurrently, in a separate process, there is no clear way (that I know of) to tell Go: run this setup code before *all* tests in the monorepo.

 [^2]: Using `cp` here is not quite enough, a better way is to use the [backup API](https://sqlite.org/backup.html), see [Edge cases and dead-ends](#edge-cases-and-dead-ends) to understand why.